"Focus on the journey, not the destination. Joy is found not in finishing an activity, but in doing it" - Greg Anderson

 Harsh Dave, who has been Vivek's disciple for about 14 years, brought with him the domain knowledge of the digital space.
 He gave up a lucrative job as Asst.
 VP at Hotstar and developed an innovative App, known popularly today as the 'MyGurukul' App.

 Once the app was ready, they took it to Guruji who gave it his blessings and the same was officially launched at his hands.
-Today, the App has over 60,000+ students worldwide, across 33 countries.
+Today, the App has over 2,50,000+ downloads worldwide, across 50+ countries.

 The salient feature of this App is that, it is an online replica of the Gurukul system, wherein the Guru teaches and the student follows his lessons.
 There is a large component of oral transmission of knowledge too.
 Here, it is important to mention Vivek's incessant habit of documenting all his lessons as he learnt from Guruji.
 This process played a major role while developing the App.
 In fact, when Vivek began creating the notations for the lessons, he realised how over the years, Guruji had transmitted complex lessons so effortlessly.